Welcome To The Danvers Rail Trail

 The extension will provide a healthy recreational option to all residents and visitors.
 The extension will be similar to the current trail in design, surface (stone dust), usage, rules, etc.The northwest extension will be completed in four phases (see map below).

 For those in the Hathorne area, stone dust has been applied to the trail surface from about the Lahey Outpatient Center on Hathorne Drive north to the Middleton trail.
 It is now possible to follow a stone dust trail from Lahey to Route 62 in Middleton (at Farmer Brown’s), about 1.5 miles one way.
-Residents near the construction have been notified (more details here).
-We do not expect any disruption along the current trail.

 Two Danvers Rail Trail "Hall of Famers" install the boundary post denoting where the Middleton and Danvers trails connect.
 Work also started installing